CPReturned/desktop/README.md

 We strongly recommend using the CPReturned Desktop Application over the web game, to allow you to use all features of the game.

+This application is very simply a web browser which has Adobe Flash Player pre-installed, and will load the CPReturned game when you open it.

 ### How do I know it's safe?

 All the code for this desktop application is open source and you can browse it here.
 Click